teoportase/BOOMbox/README.md

 - Grove Speaker
 - Grove LED bar

-For more detailed information of technology
+For more detailed information of the technology used such as documentation for them, check out [the respective section](https://git.chalmers.se/courses/dit113/2023/group-12/boombox/-/wikis/home#tech-stack) of the wiki.

 TODO: *add missing frameworks/information*